Kronaast/Layout/README.md

 Known Bugs/limitations:
 - PP ups are not counted, will fix it in the future
 - The layout does not work if you change pokemon
+- The layout is using the newer amount of pp for moves (barrier is 30 pp in emerald, 20 past x/y)

+Future developments:
+- PP ups handling